MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/configure-client-access-control-smb-over-quic-preview.md

 ## Grant specific certification authorities using CAC

-To grant clients from a specific issuer access to the SMB server using CAC use the following steps.
+Follow the steps to grant clients from a specific certification authority, also known as an issuer, using CAC.

 1. Sign in to the SMB server.